Report Guide

 How to Read Your BrieflyGo Risk Report

 Every report is divided into clear blocks — each answers a specific question about your document.
-This guide walks through all sections so you know exactly what to focus on and why.
+This guide walks through all eleven sections so you know exactly what to focus on and why.

 1